trstlabs/intento/docs/docs/actions/from-connected-chain.md

 Here it is important that the `timeout_timestamp` or `timeout_height` takes into account the proposal's end time.
 Alternatively both of the timeout values can be set to `0`.

-Further it is important that the field `register_ica` is set to `"true"` the first time you create an AutoTX.
+Further it is important that the field `register_ica` is set to `"true"` the first time you create an action.
 This will register an Interchain Account from Intento on the destination chain.

 A message in the `action["msgs"]` array can be like the following MsgSend: